 • Deep snow: The erratic weather global warming is expected to bring doesn't always occur in tandem with the warmer temperatures themselves, and in the Arctic that could sometimes translate into heavy snowstorms.
 For foraging reindeer, that would mean a lot more cratering to eat enough tundra moss — not always as difficult as cracking a layer of ice, but tiring and time-consuming nonetheless.
 Deep snow also hinders the ability of reindeer to escape from gray wolves, which are lighter on their feet than most large hoofed mammals.
 Of course, this is all still speculative, Adams points out, because even though there have been some signs the Arctic is already getting wetter, those kinds of specific, localized climate projections are just that — projections.
 "We're struggling over what the prediction will be, and then trying to understand what the secondary and tertiary effects will be," Adams says.
 "That gets pretty complicated."

-• Insect swarms: Being enveloped in a cloud of flies or gnats would irritate almost anyone, but reindeer face an especially sinister insect invasion every summer.
+• Insect swarms: Being enveloped in a could of flies or gnats would irritate anyone, but reindeer face an especially sinister insect invasion every summer.
 Large herds provide a moveable feast for swarms of flying bugs, which can get so bad that reindeer often flee prime foraging spots just to escape.
 "They really suffer in the summertime from insects," Boyce says.
 "Sometimes they will go to the shoreline, all the way up to the edge of the Arctic Ocean, where they catch these breezes coming in to relieve themselves from insects.
 They also will go to high mountain ridges, where there isn't much forage, but they can get some relief from the insects up there."
 The reindeer are seeking relief from more than just buzzing and itching — some of the insects, such as parasitic warble flies (see photo above), burrow under animals' skin to lay their eggs.
 If the normally dry Arctic does see more rain and melting snow as temperatures rise, it could amplify the bug problem and put even more pressure on falling reindeer herds.
 But Adams' earlier point still stands: Until hard data can show whether the Arctic actually is getting wetter, increased insect harassment is still just a potential impact of climate change.